pauloqueiroga/abacus/README.md

 ## Jira operations

+### `jira-set-field <URL to Jira> <field-name> [input CSV path] [output CSV path]`

+`jira-set-field` is a command that eads an input CSV and sets the given field to the given value for each issue in Jira instance determined by the given URL.
+The command takes the following arguments:

+- `URL to Jira`: Mandatory.
+The URL to the Jira instance to modify.
+- `field-name`: Mandatory.
+The name of the field to set.
+Must match the name of a field in Jira and in the input CSV's header.
+- `input CSV path`: Optional.
+The path to the CSV file with issue data.
+If not specified, the command will look for the CSV file in a default input CSV path.
+- `output CSV path`: Optional.
+The path to the CSV file to write the results to.
+If not specified, the results will be written to a default output CSV path.

 ### `jql-pr <URL to Jira> <JQL query> [output CSV path]`

 `jql-pr` is a command that takes a JQL query and returns a list of pull requests that match the query.
 This command makes use of at least one undocumented Jira API endpoint, so there's a chance it might not work sometime in the future.
 The command takes the following arguments: